 Let's make the best fried egg sandwich!
 Start with the right ingredients, pay attention to the details, and you can craft the ultimate breakfast sandwich!

-This is my go-to meal right here.
-They are quick, easy, cheap, and delicious.
+Sometimes simple recipes are the best, this is my go-to meal right here.
+Egg sandwiches are quick, easy, cheap, and delicious.
 I swear, I will often make these every day for weeks on end!
 Although technically a breakfast sandwich, I actually prefer to eat them for an easy lunch.
 The best part is, there are a ton of ways to customize an egg sandwich so it never feels boring.

 The best fried eggs for sandwiches are over-easy, leaving the yolk still runny.
 If you don't like runny yolk, there is no harm in cooking the egg for an extra couple of minutes to craft a hard-cooked egg.